9 Best Neighborhoods to Live in Fort Lauderdale

 Harbordale

 This desirable Fort Lauderdale neighborhood is located on the Stranahan River, with everything from colorful townhomes to luxury high-rise condos.
-Locals love the flourishing culinary scene—the neighborhood houses some of the best seafood restaurants in Fort Lauderdale—and its excellent schools, like Harbordale Elementary School, which has an A rating from Great Schools.
+Locals love the flourishing culinary scene—the neighborhood houses some of the best seafood restaurants in Fort Lauderdale—and its excellent public schools, like Harbordale Elementary School, which has an A rating from Great Schools.

 An in-neighborhood Publix Supermarket makes your grocery runs convenient.
 Fort Lauderdale Beach is a short drive away on Seabreeze Blvd, as are Las Olas Boulevard and the Fort Lauderdale Port Everglades Terminal.
 Living here, you can watch cruise ships and tankers come and go.